Nivalyx/osu-wiki/wiki/Beatmap/Converts/en.md

 ### osu! to osu!mania conversion

 Converts between osu! and osu!mania are generated mostly according to the rhythm of the beatmap, and are supposedly much more random than the other converts in its algorithm.
-While there are no consensus as to how osu! to osu!mania conversion works precisely, it generally follows the following gists:
+While there are no consensus as to how osu! to osu!mania conversion works precisely, it generally follows the following rules:

 - Circles and shorter sliders (e.g. [1/4 sliders](/wiki/Client/Beatmap_editor/Beat_snap_divisor)) are converted as *regular notes*.
 - Spinners and longer sliders are converted as *long notes*.